davegoblue/TestCodingShortcuts/README.md

 * InitialCardGameAnalysis_202301_v001 explores hands of tied value
 * InitialCardGameAnalysis_202301_v001 explores EV ranges for zero-pair hands of type AKQxx and AKJxx
 * InitialCardGameAnalysis_202301_v001 explores EV by suit distribution for AKQJ9 and AKQJ8
+* InitialCardGameAnalysis_202301_v001 explores EV by suit distribution for zero-pair hands of type AKQxx and AKJxx